shayoisaack/WaziApps-examples/README.md

-WaziApp examples
+zen-mover
 ================
+This is a demo for the zen-mover logistics application for tracking & monitoring delicate goods using the Waziup platform

+Run the demo on github pages: https://shayoisaack.github.io/zen-mover/webapp/

-This folder contains several examples of Waziup applications.
+This folder also contains several examples of Waziup applications.
 The examples are running in Github pages: https://waziup.github.io/WaziApps-examples/
 Full tutorial: http://www.waziup.io/tutorials/software/browserapp/

 Usage
 -----

-1. Fork this repo on Github
+1. Clone the repo on your desktop
-2. Activate Github pages: Settings -> GitHub Pages -> select "Master source" and save.

-Your WaziApp is now published!
-You can see your app at the link given.
-You can then modify your WaziApp directly in github, it will be publish after a few seconds.
+2. cd into zen-mover folder
+3. Run static server (eg. on linux run python -m SimpleHTTPServer)
+4. View demo in browser at localhost:PORT/www/webapp

+Feel free to fork/clone and contribute.